Cathy-Han/Selfnet/README.md

+# This is Selfnet project, create from abp template.

 # ASP.NET Core & EntityFramework Core Based Startup Template

 This template is a simple startup project to start with ABP